MAXIMIZE YOUR TIME: PRINCIPLES FOR GREATER RETURNS

 Would you call the items on a list “topics”, “tasks”, “activities”, “actions” or “goals”?
 Well, don’t overcomplicate, it can even mean all the same.

-For me and in the following planning process I’d like to call them “goals”, because as soon as I write them on my list, it is a goal I want to achieve, e.g. the goal to complete the task or activity of ironing, find out a contact person, prepare an Excel-model, etc..
-I speak of an “activity” when I want to plan it, but it‘s not yet on my list.
+I like to call them “goals”.
+Because as soon as I write them on my list, it is a goal I want to achieve.
+The goal to complete the task or activity of ironing, find out a contact person, prepare an Excel Model, etc..
+I speak about an “activity” when I want to plan it, but it‘s not yet on my list.

-Even if you did not do the pre-planning, bear in mind that regular activities like sports, playing the piano, reading, or any mindfulness activity, etc. can become goals on your achievement plan.
+Bear in mind that regular activities like sports, piano playing, reading, etc. can become goals on your achievement plan.
 I do this in order to build continuous habits to learn, have the physical and mental energy, etc..

 PDCA (Plan-Do-Check-Act)

-For the execution of this achievement plan system a general principle is important, which originally stems from the Lean Management Philosophy.
+For the execution of the achievement plan system a general principle is important.
+It stems from the Lean Management Philosophy.
 It’s called “PDCA-Cycle”, standing for: Plan-Do-Check-Act.

 If necessary, the original plan is adapted based on what you achieved and what’s still to do.